sbfaulkner/sequel_timestamped/README.markdown

 The existing implementations I saw checked for the attributes every time a record was saved.
 This version checks when plugged in.

+Additionally, the updated\_by attribute is explicitly settable in at least one other implementation.
+It's not in this one (by design).

 ## Installation

 Run the following if you haven't already: